DanCF93/Cardo-et-al-2021/README.md

 # Cardo-et-al-2021
 Scripts for analysis of raw sequencing data and differential gene expression for the SETBP1 paper from Lucia F. Cardo.
-The scripts start with raw data in .fastq files and uses STAR to align the sequences to a reference genome (obtained from Ensembl).
+The scripts start with raw data in .fastq files and uses STAR to align the sequences to a reference genome (from Ensembl).

 To use: